How to Apply to Lower School

 A complete application must include all of the following elements to be considered.

 Online application forms will be processed and acknowledged beginning September 1.
-Submit the application form online and look for an email acknowledging its receipt the next business morning.
+Submit the application form online and look for an email acknowledging its receipt the next business day.
 This email will contain further instructions for completing the rest of the application.
 The online application form is the first step in the application process.

 Parent/caregiver meetings will be virtual.
 More information will be provided after submission of the full application.